yostane/learning-ai/docs/src/services/README.md

 - Creating/deploy/customize a model
 - Pre-trained model, use behind the APIs, also a ML part, training model generation for use

+##  Manage models (ML Flow)
+MLflow provides tools for managing experiments, tracking model versions, deploying models to various environments, and managing models in a central registry.
+It's designed to be platform-agnostic, meaning it can work with many different cloud providers and even on-premises infrastructure.

 ## 🧪 Exercises